Dothan man in custody following weekend shooting that wounded three

-A Dothan man is in custody following a shooting last weekend that wounded three.
+A Dothan man is in custody following a shooting last weekend that wounded three people.

 Antinio Zy'Keith Turner of Dothan, is charged with three counts of Assault I and is being held in the Houston County Jail with no bond.